Abdellahmaarifa/overPing/client/README.md

 ## Installation

-To run this project locally, follow these steps:
+To run this project locally,yous hould create .env file, please refere to .env.example for more information, and then follow these steps:

 1. Clone the repository: